Grace McDougall: First World War

-McDougall took the first small troupe of six FANY nurses, dressers, and a driver (her brother) to Calais on 27th October 1914.
+McDougall took the first small troupe of six FANY nurses, dressers, and a driver (her younger brother Bill) to Calais on 27 October 1914.
 In Calais they found hundreds of wounded men on stretchers on the quayside, and hospitals were overflowing.
 The FANY were allocated premises in a former convent school at Lamarck in the Rue de la Rivière which had already been set up as a temporary hospital.
 There they tended to the wounded and nursed victims of typhoid fever.
 Thousands of casualties from the front were passing through hospital facilities in Calais in the course of evacuation to England.
 Conditions were harsh and resources inadequate to the task.
 The FANY were there for two years. tending the wounded and dying in overwhelming numbers.
-From these beginnings, the FANY branched out into their intended function, taking ambulances up to the front line to tend the wounded.
+From these beginnings, the FANY branched out into their intended function, taking ambulances up to the front line to tend and retrieve the wounded.

 She was said to be the first bride to marry whilst wearing Khaki at her wedding at All Saints' Church in Maidenhead, on 22 January 1915.
+McDougall's brothers Charles and Bill were killed in the war in 1915 and 1916.

 The British refused to engage the FANY for some time.
 In summer 1917, McDougall offered the services of the corps to the French.
 Many FANY units were established along the Western Front, under McDougall’s overall direction.
-By 1917, however, the War Office moved to close these down.
-McDougall’s solution was to enlist with her staff as soldiers in the transport corps of the Belgian army.
+By 1917, however, the War Office and the British Red Cross Society moved to close these down.
+McDougall’s solution was to elide British authority by enlisting with her staff as soldiers in the transport corps of the Belgian army.